Emergency Resources for BC’s Tourism Industry

 If your business is not impacted directly, be proactive with future reservations—let your customers know it’s business as usual and you are looking forward to hosting them.
 British Columbia is a very large province and sometimes our out-of-province guests can get confused by geographically misleading information.

-Destination BC’s consumer marketing efforts will continue to promote the entire province, adapting to the needs of each region/community, by placing focus on areas that are not currently impacted by emergencies, and supporting impacted areas once the emergency is over and recovery has begun.
+Destination BC’s consumer marketing, travel and mainstream media and public relations efforts will continue to promote the entire province, adapting to the needs of each region/community, by placing focus on areas that are not currently impacted by emergencies, and supporting impacted areas once the emergency is over and recovery has begun.